-(3) For details on various limitations on dividend distributions, see Note 13 to the financial statements for the year ended December 31 2009
+(3) For details on various limitations on dividend distributions, see Note 13 below.

 (4) Restated with respect to prospective application of guidance by the Supervisor of Banks with regard to reinforcing internal control over financial reporting of employee rights at Bank Yahav.
 For details, see Note 1.E.4 to the financial statements.